Travel Insurance Frequently asked questions

 1. Does Staysure insure people under age 50?

-Yes, Staysure insures from age 0-85.
-Children under 18 must be accompanied by an insured adult and under 2s are insured free of charge – as long as they have no medical conditions.
+Yes, Staysure can insure people under 50 and has no upper age limit on selected policies.* Children under 18 must be accompanied by an insured adult and under 2s are insured free of charge – as long as they have no medical conditions.
 If under 2s do have a medical condition, this will need to be declared before we can consider them for appropriate cover.
 There may be an additional cost to provide cover for a pre-existing medical condition.

 3. What is Insurance Premium Tax (IPT) and why is it charged at 20%?